 £120 including materials and refreshments.
 Please bring your own lunch.

 Come and learn the beautiful, creative and fulfilling art of doll-making!
-This Autumn I will be running two separate weekend workshops to make a 30cm, waldorf-style natural fibre doll with a crocheted mohair wig.
+This year I will be running two separate weekend workshops to make a 30cm, waldorf-style natural fibre doll with a crocheted mohair wig.
 This is a lot to get through in two days, so the workshops will be intense and there won’t be time to make clothes for your doll.
 Also because time is so tight, you will be provided with machine-stitched body parts for your doll at the start of the classes.
 All of the sewing work in the two days will be hand-stitching; we will not use sewing machines.
 The workshop will cover head and face shaping with wool and needle-felting, stuffing and shaping limbs, stitching the body together and crotcheting hair.
 It is not necessary to have doll-making experience (although it is useful), but hand sewing and basic crochet skills are needed.

 The cost of the workshop will be £120 including all materials for the doll (not clothing).
 We will be working with high-quality doll-makers jersey fabric, all wool stuffing and specialist mohair yarn for hair.
 You will need to bring your own sewing needles, scissors and a crochet hook.
 The classes will be small in order to give more teaching time and support to participants, so there will be only five places in each weekend workshop.
 You will need to bring your own lunch but refreshments will be provided.
 Class fees need to be paid in full when booking a place, and are refundable if at least 14 days notice is given before the class start date.
 If I have to cancel the workshop due to unforseen circumstances, your class fee will be refunded in full.

 If you have any questions or would like to book a place on one of these workshops, do email me at email@example.com or phone me on 0131 4477817 or complete the form below.